 - Phytochemicals – can have numerous health benefits.

-- Cannabinoids – may have numerous benefits.
-May promote homeostasis through the ECS.
+- Cannabinoids – may promote homeostasis through the ECS.

 Each superfood has different variations and amounts of these nutrients.
 Some, like hemp seed oil, may contain more than others.
 By adding a bit of each to your dog’s diet, you can be sure they are getting all the above nutrients.